Chiefs' defense dominates in stomping of Raiders

 Quarterback Patrick Mahomes passed for just 175 yards Sunday in windy conditions, but the Kansas City Chiefs relied on a stubborn defense to stomp the Oakland Raiders 40-9 at Kansas City, Mo.
 The victory widened the advantage the Chiefs (8-4) enjoy in the AFC West, a division they captured each of the past three seasons.
 The Raiders fell to 6-6.

 The sub-200 yard performance was the second straight for Mahomes, who went 15 of 29 with a touchdown.
 His previous low in passing yardage in a game he finished was 243 yards.
-The need for offensive production was minimized by three takeaways -- one run back for a touchdown -- generated by Kansas City, which also scored two points off a blocked field goal return following Oakland's only touchdown.
+The need for offensive production was minimized by three takeaways -- one run back for a touchdown -- generated by Kansas City, which also scored two points off the return of a blocked extra point attempt following Oakland's only touchdown.

 The Raiders committed 12 penalties to none for the Chiefs.
 Among Oakland's fouls was a pass interference ruling made upon replay that wiped out a Mahomes interception.
 The call gave the Chiefs first-and-goal, and LeSean McCoy cruised in for a 3-yard touchdown as Kansas City went up 31-0 with 6:51 left in the third quarter.